migsrra/CartApp/README.md

 # InternshipTest
 This Django app is titled "shopping", as seen in the file paths.
+The relevant files for this test are shopping/models.py, shopping/views.py, shopping/urls.py.
 Here is a link to the Postman workspace I used to test this project: https://www.postman.com/migsrra/workspace/andie-test-workspace/collection/27372112-e16d9981-7068-4d51-a0ce-3850cac35823?action=share&creator=27372112.
 The requirements to this test went as follows:

 1. Create a model system containing the following models and model fields.